 The purpose of this section is firstly to present the baseline information that controls the agricultural production potential of the site and then to assess that potential.
 Agricultural production potential, and particularly cropping potential, is one of three factors that determines the significance of an agricultural impact, together with size of footprint and duration of impact (see Section 9).
 However, in the case of a power line, one of the three factors, namely total footprint of land that will be lost to agriculture, is negligible and therefore determines the significance of the impact as negligible, regardless of what the value of the other two factors might be.
-The agricultural production potential of the land is limited to only being suitable as grazing land, anyway, and only used as such, which means that agricultural activity along the grid corridor is completely unaffected.
+The agricultural production potential of the corridor is therefore irrelevant.
+In this case, the agricultural production potential of the land is limited to only being suitable as grazing land, anyway, and only used as such, which means that agricultural activity along the grid corridor is completely unaffected.